rturrado/the_modern_cpp_challenge/README.md

 ## Notes

-- Unix builds with address sanitizer enabled are not working at the moment.
 - `res/sample_folder/sample_subfolder` is a symbolic link to the `res/sample_subfolder` directory.
 If you experience failures in some tests that access `sample_subfolder`, it may happen that the symbolic link wasn't correctly created after a `git` operation.
 In that case, you may need to tell `git` to enable the use of symbolic links, and then update your local checkout.
 You can do that by running the commands below:

   ```bash